This healthy chocolate milkshake has a healthier spin with coconut milk and Mejdool dates! It’s a wholesome way to enjoy this classic treat.

 - 1 can light coconut milk

-- Pour coconut milk into an ice cube tray, to make 16 ice cubes.
+- The night before (or at least 3 hours before): Pour coconut milk into an ice cube tray to make 16 ice cubes.
 Reserve the remaining coconut milk in the refrigerator.

-- When the ice cubes are set (3 hours or more), place the reserved coconut milk, 2 tablespoons cocoa powder, 5 to 6 medjool dates, and ½ teaspoon vanilla in a blender.
+- Remove the pits from the dates.
+When the ice cubes are set, place the reserved coconut milk, 2 tablespoons cocoa powder, 6 medjool dates, and 1/2 teaspoon vanilla extract in a blender.
 Blend until smooth.
-Add the coconut milk ice cubes and blend again until smooth (it may take a while depending on the strength of your blender).
+Add the coconut milk ice cubes and blend again until smooth.

 - Garnish with toasted coconut and chocolate chips.

 Sonja Overhiser is author of Pretty Simple Cooking, named one of the best healthy cookbooks of 2018.
 She’s host of the food podcast Small Bites and founder of the food blog A Couple Cooks.
 Featured from the TODAY Show to Bon Appetit, Sonja seeks to inspire adventurous eating to make the world a better place one bite at a time.

 Cookbook Author and photographer